neams-th-coe/cardinal/README.md

 which will remain up-to-date with any changes made to the code.

 Cardinal's tutorials and documentation are written using MOOSE's documentation system, MooseDocs.
+To get the _full_ documentation capabilities, you will need to have Cardinal compiled locally (the executable `cardinal-opt` is used to generate some documentation related to class parameters).
+Instructions are provided in the next section for compiling Cardinal.
+However, if you don't have Cardinal compiled locally, the majority of the documentation will still render and be useful for you.

-This documentation is built locally using Python, with:
+Cardinal's documentation is built using Python, with:

 ```
 $ cd doc